Dust mite spray: is it effective?

 Is dust mite spray effective?

-What are dust mites and why are they are problem?
+What are dust mites and why are they a problem?

-Dust mites, are microscopic creatures produce proteins that can induce allergic reactions in sensitive individuals, and they thrive in warm, humid environments, commonly residing in bedding, mattresses, and upholstered furniture.
+Dust mites are tiny creatures that can cause allergic reactions in people who are sensitive to them.
+They love warm, damp places and often live in bedding, mattresses, and upholstered furniture.

 Does dust mite spray work?